nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 ****************

 The :ref:`bt_fast_pair_provision_script` is required to generate the provisioning data for the device.
-The script is automatically invoked by the build system during application build when the :kconfig:option:`CONFIG_BT_FAST_PAIR` Kconfig option is enabled.
+When the ``SB_CONFIG_BT_FAST_PAIR`` Kconfig option is enabled, the build system automatically invokes the script during the application build.

 Terms and licensing
 *******************